santiagoRuiz1314/Piedra-Lagarto-Papa-Tijera-Papel-Heavy-Spock/README.md

 HTML, Game page (index.html):
 - 1 error: button element must not be within an anchor element
-- This error was addressed by setting up a "Rule button" event listener and using JavaScript code (window.open) to open a new tab with the rules page when the button is clicked.
+- This error was initially addressed by setting up a "Rule button" event listener and using JavaScript code (window.open) to open a new tab with the rules page when the button is clicked.
+This worked in the IDE but after publishing, the file path didn't work as expected.
+GitHub Pages likes absolute file paths but this didn't seem to make a difference on this occasion.
+This error was eventually fixed by turning the "Rules" link back to an anchor element and then styling it to look like a button.

 HTML, Rules page (rules.html):
 - 1 error: bad attribute using height 600px with img element.